ejpatton4/ejpatton4.github.io/about.md

 ---
 layout: page
-title: About Me!
+title: About Me
 permalink: /about/
 ---
 ## General

 Hi!
 My name is Evan Patton and I am creating this GitHub Blog as an assignment for **ST 558** at *NC State University*.

-I graduated from NC State in 2018 with a degree in Business Administration - Finance, right around the time I graduated however, I realzied I was more interested in statistics and data science.
+I graduated from NC State in 2018 with a degree in Business Administration - Finance, right around the time I graduated however, I realized I was more interested in statistics and data science.
 Since that point I have been working to get into that field of study, hence why I am in this course!
-Currently I am in the [Applied Statistics and Data Management Graduate Certificate Progam](https://online-distance.ncsu.edu/program/graduate-certificate-in-applied-statistics-and-data-management/) for which this is my last course.
+Currently I am in the [Applied Statistics and Data Management Graduate Certificate Program](https://online-distance.ncsu.edu/program/graduate-certificate-in-applied-statistics-and-data-management/) for which this is my last course.
 Sometime in the next few weeks I will be applying to the [Masters of Science in Analytics](https://analytics.ncsu.edu/) program also here at NCSU.
 After that I hope to start my career in sports analytics.

 ### Hobbies